kubeshop/testkube/docs/docs/articles/testkube-oss.md

 Once set up, you're ready to unleash the full potential of Testkube in your environment.
 Whether you opt for the Open Source or Pro variant, Testkube is committed to powering your development and testing workflows seamlessly.

-## Upgrade Testkube Open Source
+## Upgrade Testkube Core Open Source

-See [upgrade](upgrade.md) for instructions on how to upgrade your Testkube Open Source components.
+See [upgrade](upgrade.md) for instructions on how to upgrade your Testkube Core Open Source components.

 ## Minimum Resource Requirements